 - CineBench – CPU (Multi)

 Acer knows where it can save costs without affecting performance, but it also knows where it’s important not to skimp on the components.
 Storage is one place where you don’t want to cut any corners, as it affects everything you do, from booting up the PC to content creation and, most importantly, gaming.
 A speedy SSD is essential for the best gaming experience, cutting loading times down and loading in assets as quickly as possible.

 The Western Digital PC SN530 NVMe M.2 SSD in the Orion 3000 isn’t quite as fast as the blisteringly fast drives in Acer’s premium laptops, but it still records good results in the benchmarks.
 In the configuration we were sent, the SSD is partitioned into two, which I found more of a hindrance than a help, especially when installing games that are upwards of 80 Gb.
-An additional M.2 slot is easily accessible on the motherboard, though, so it’s very easy to add more high-speed storage for games.

 There is also a 1 Tb HDD included for storing files and documents, or temporarily storing games that aren’t in your current rotation so you don’t have to redownload them in future.
 The HDD speed is significantly slower than the SSD (198 MB/s read / 187 MB/s write), but it’s perfectly fine for music, videos and photos.